Brett Halliday: Biography

-He lived in Santa Barbara, California, until his death at the age of 72.
+He died at his home in Montecito at the age of 72.
+He was survived by his wife Mary, son Halliday and daughter Chloe.

 Novels

 There is a dispute on how many Halliday novels Dresser wrote himself, and how many were published under his pseudonym, but written by others.
 Usually it's supposed that he stopped writing completely, or for the most part, after Murder and the Wanton Bride (1958).